hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_working_together_to_explore_the_de_256cd553-15bc-4e3b-a6da-72bd9bad3eb7-0_3.content.md

 ## The Black Hole

-Black holes are one of the most mysterious and fascinating objects in the universe.
+Black holes are one of the most mysterious and Fas<wbr>ci<wbr>na<wbr>ting objects in the universe.
 They are formed when massive stars collapse under their own gravity, creating a region in space where gravity is so strong that nothing, not even light, can escape.

 ## Our Technology